-Bitdefender didn't quite match Windows Defender's performance in recent tests but provides plenty of extra features to help protect your devices, including a full VPN service, as well as cover for non-Windows devices.
+Bitdefender Premium Security provides reliable malware protection and includes plenty of extra features to help protect all your devices, including a full VPN service.

 - Wide range of features and device support

 - Includes VPN

 - Malware protection is as effective as Windows Defender